-Our business was two sided, so growth relied on obtaining cooks and customers.
+Our business was two-sided, so growth relied on obtaining cooks and customers.
 I thought obtaining customers would be easy, but it was the cooks that were far easier.
-Posting in community centres, online websites, putting up blogs, and word of mouth got us dozens of sign ups.
+Posting in community centers, online websites, putting up blogs, and word of mouth got us dozens of sign-ups.
 People were signing up so fast, we needed to create a better way of tracking signups.
 We also needed to ask more questions on our form and as a result there were knowledge gaps across different people that had signed up.

 To obtain customers, we tried a few things, but we also got really lucky.
 I quit my job in September to go full time on this, after working on the side for about 5 months.
 Etan and Justin joined me and we would work out of coffee shops and each other’s homes until November, when we were accepted into one of Toronto’s top accelerators - the Ryerson Digital Media Zone - the DMZ .
 The incubator gave us some office space, publicity, a strong network, and also earned us a mentor who offered us a chance to do an interview with CBC Radio.

 My gut told me not to do the interview, because we weren’t ready for the fanfare.
 The media was riding on the Uber wave, and the tide was high.
 Our website and team were not ready to experience the high volumes.
 I checked with the team and they said we should get publicity, and I could tell that after two months of doing coffee shop work and not seeing significant profits, they needed an uplift.
 I agreed to do the interview on a Tuesday morning at the CBC studio - big mistake.